 Functional skills can be studied at various levels, including levels 1 and 2, each designed to help learners build practical skills for everyday life.

-For younger children, lessons should focus on foundational concepts, adapting them to be engaging through interactive activities.
+For younger children, lessons should focus on foundational concepts, adapting them to engage through interactive activities.

 As students age, the complexity of functional skills qualifications can increase, preparing them for functional skills exams.
-It is essential to adapt the teaching methods and content to suit the cognitive and emotional maturity of each age group.
+Adapting the teaching methods and content to suit each age group’s cognitive and emotional maturity is essential.

-This approach guarantees that functional skills are not only learned but are also applicable and relevant across different stages of a child’s development.
+This approach guarantees that functional skills are learned and applicable and relevant across different stages of a child’s development.

 The Role of Parents and Teachers in Developing Executive Function Skills

-- Modelling Behavior: Adults demonstrate the three main skills—planning, organization, and time management—setting a practical example for children.
+- Modelling Behaviour: Adults demonstrate the three main skills—planning, organisation, and time management—setting a practical example for children.

 - Structured Routines: Establishing consistent schedules aids in mitigating executive dysfunction, particularly in children with brain damage.